tgherzog/boatworks/projects/hull/_posts/2021-08-03-appendices.md

 ### Estimated Timeline ###

-*Note: except for priming and painting I did most of this project working 1-2 days per week concurrent with other projects.
+*Note: except for priming and painting I did most of this project working 1-2 days per week concurrent with other projects both both-related and otherwise.
 The estimated dates are based on timestamps in the photos I took.
 Unfortunately I did not keep track of actual days worked.
-I would roughly estimate this project at 35-37 working days including the repeated final coat but excluding construction of the enclosure.
-The boot and cove stripes should take an additional 4-5 days.*
+I would roughly estimate this project at 35-40 working days including the repeated final coat but excluding construction and disassembly of the enclosure.*

 Stage                                  | Est. Completion Date
 -------------------------------------- | ---------------------: